tuncheva/support-bot/README.md

-# Support Bot — Hands-on Lab
+# The Smart Customer Support Bot – Hands on Lab (3.2 & 3.3)

 This workspace contains a minimal Python support bot that can: